isomerpages/moe-tanglinsec/_about-us/School Crest and Colours.md

 The main design elements of the badge are as follows:

-The <b>PENTAGON<b> symbolises the five main aspects of education: Intellectual, Cultural, Moral, Physical and Aesthetics.
+The <b>PENTAGON</b> symbolises the five main aspects of education: Intellectual, Cultural, Moral, Physical and Aesthetics.

 The <b>ARC<b> represents the all-round holistic education that Tanglin Secondary School offers.